nyfair/mpv-win64/README.md

 I prefer to directly use these utilities
 ### Build FFmpeg with libfdk_aac for high quality AAC audio encoding
 Yes, fdk aak produce better aac than FFmpeg native, but it is still not in the top tier.
 I recommend you to use xHE-AAC or Apple AAC instead
-### Build MPV with fontconfig for POSIX-like system font configuration
+### Build libass with fontconfig for POSIX-like system font configuration
 Fontconfig sucks in windows, and... do you really want to learn it?
 ### Build MPV with SPIR-V and libplacebo for Vulkan context
-This is meaningful, but currently d3d11 context also works
+Hmm, currently d3d11 context also works